Saffith/PICO8-WTK/README.md

 `gui_root:draw()`

 Draw all visible widgets in the tree.
-Note that if there are any icons or color pickers, drawing them may affect the current palette.
+Note that the widgets drawn may affect the draw state.
+Drawing a color picker will reset the palette to the default.
+Drawing an icon will reset palette transparency if it has a transparent color set.
+Drawing a text field or spinner will reset the clipping region.

 `gui_root:add_child(w, x, y)`